rack/rack-cache/doc/configuration.markdown

 An integer specifying the number of seconds a cached object should be considered "fresh" when no explicit freshness information is provided in a response.
-Explicit `Cache-Control` or `Expires` response headers always override this value.
+Explicit `cache-control` or `expires` response headers always override this value.
 The `default_ttl` option defaults to `0`, meaning responses without explicit freshness information are considered immediately "stale" and will not be served from cache without validation.